-Students on academic suspension who wish to be reinstated must receive the permission of the Program Director and the Dean or designee.
-Reinstated students not in good academic standing will be on academic probation and must develop a satisfactory remediation plan.

-Students in good academic standing or on academic suspension must resume enrollment in the curriculum at the start of the term following the last term successfully completed.
+Students on suspension who wish to be reinstated must receive the permission of the Program Director.
+Students should be reinstated on probation and must develop a satisfactory corrective action plan.
+Reinstated students must resume enrollment in the curriculum at the start of the term following the last term successfully completed.
 There is no guarantee of re-admission.